Vegan French toast is our take on a classic breakfast dish loved worldwide for its simplicity, texture, and taste.

 Vegan French toast with raspberries and maple syrup

-Just like for our vegan pancakes, vegan crepes with hazelnut spread, and vegan donuts, we developed this eggless french toast recipe to recreate flavors and textures of the original so that people who are not vegan will love it.
+Louise and I developed this eggless french toast recipe to recreate flavors and textures of the original so that people who are not vegan will love it.

 As you might notice in our other vegan desserts – think of our vegan apple cake, banana bread, and vegan custard – you won’t need vegan egg replacements, ground flax seeds, or aqufaba.